 “Blue crabs are a classic American seafood product and a vital resource for coastal communities in Virginia, Maryland, North Carolina, and other parts of the United States.
 As a nation, we invest tremendously in the management of Atlantic blue crab populations and other marine resources, and those efforts – along with the jobs of American seafood workers – are placed at risk by frauds like the one exposed in this case.
 The Department of Justice, under the leadership of Attorney General Jeff Sessions, will continue to take action to enforce the law and to protect the economic competitiveness of American products and the safety of American consumers,” stated Acting Assistant Attorney General Jeffrey H. Wood.

-Casey will be sentenced January 9, 2019.
+Casey was sentenced Wednesday to 45 months in prison, or three years and nine months.
 The maximum sentence for conspiracy to falsely label crab meat is five years in prison and a fine of up to half the gross gain of the offense.